MultiSafepay/docs/content/payment-methods/gift-cards.md

 parentDoc: 62a32bf042021c00e1cd7e5c
 slug: 'gift-cards'
 ---
 Gift cards are pre-loaded with a specific amount of credit that customers can use to make online or POS payments.
 Customers can use gift cards to pay for a transaction in full or in part, and make up the rest with another payment method.
-Gift card payments are processed by the card issuer.
+Gift card payments are processed by the <<glossary:card issuer>>.

 Read how gift cards can benefit your business on [multisafepay.com](https://www.multisafepay.com/solutions/payment-methods/giftcards)